Sunnah

 i) Narrations which are endorsed by human intellect and wisdom as geniune and which are readily acceptable to common sense.

-ii) Narrations which aptly elaborate the immutable commandments of the Qur’an or Sunnah
+ii) Narrations which aptly elaborate the immutable commandments of the Qur’an or Sunnah.

-iii) Narrations which have been accepted by the Ummah
+iii) Narrations which have been accepted by the Ummah.

 It must be clearly understood that "acceptance by the Ummah" in this case signifies acceptance by that section of the Ummahwhich has not allowed itself to be influenced by religious innovations (bid`at) or blind-following (taqlid).
 The Prophet (sws) is said to have said: